View the recent Coronavirus information for licensees

-Licensed premises can have a significant impact on the amenity of the surrounding area.
-While they often contribute to the culture and prosperity of an area, the presence of a licensed premises can attract more visitors to the surrounding area, sometimes resulting in increased noise and other amenity issues.
+A licensed premises contributes to the culture and prosperity of an area and can attract more visitors to the surrounding area, sometimes resulting in increased noise and other amenity issues.

-The VCGLR considers applications for a licence or permit, and variations or transfers of a licence or permit in accordance with the Liquor Control Act 1988 and other regulations.
-When considering the potential impact on amenity, the VCGLR considers:
+We assess applications for a licence or permit, and variations or transfers of a licence or permit in accordance with the Liquor Control Act 1988 and other regulations.
+When considering the potential impact on amenity of an area, we consider:

 To object to a liquor licence, you must demonstrate two things:

 The following are not valid reasons for objection:

 When an objection is made, the impact to the amenity of the area plays a significant role in the decision to refuse or grant the licence application.
 Amenity means the quality of an area that is pleasant and agreeable.